djradon/public-notes/vs.property-graphs-vs-semantic-graphs.md

 id: ZvBXkgWq3edRQ7TAYBG7a
 title: Property Graphs Vs Semantic Graphs
 desc: ''
-updated: 1696480014787
+updated: 1701119038110
 created: 1633596039729
 ---

-property graphs support key-value pairs on entities and relationships

 - [[p.hasComparand]]
   - [[t.cs.graph.semantic-graph]]
   - [[Property Graph|t.cs.graph.property-graph]]

 ## thoughts

+- property graphs support key-value pairs on entities and relationships
+  - "Naturally annotated edges instead of inconvenient reification in knowledge graphs." [^1]
+  - but values are not other nodes
 - [when semantic graphs support reification, aren't they essentially the same?][1]
   - maybe, and I think predicates are adequate to represent key-value pairs on
     - subjects/objects (aka "things" or, in graph theory, [[gd.concepts.nodes]])
 - for time travel, maybe could be nice to have properties for valid datetimes

 ## [[p.isRelated]]